percula/planter_info_gardenplanter/docs/plants.md

 </details>

 ## Creating custom plants
+If the app does not have a plant you are planting, you can add a custom plant:

+1. On the Plants screen (**not** the "Add Plants" dialog in the garden view), tap the "+" button.
+2. Enter the plant name.
+3. Optionally add a description and other information.
+5. Optionally choose an icon and image.
+5. Tap "Save".

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/A-6cZsS_s_I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Adding varieties
-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/DfDtJSIL0dg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## I don't see zucchini, green onions, or red peppers?
 Where are they?
-These are listed in the varieties tab of the plant.
+These are listed in the [varieties]({% link docs/varieties.md %}) tab of the plant.

 <img src="../images/variety.webp" max-width="100%">

 ## Why doesn't Planter have {name of plant}?

-Please feel free to <a target="_blank" href="https://mailhide.io/e/IIRlz">send me your plant requests</a>.
-While you're waiting for me to add it, you can create a [custom plant](https://youtu.be/ox65gthSCDM) or [variety](https://youtu.be/r_NDs-RGTuU).
+Please use the "Plants and Feature Requests" forum, which you can find in Settings.
+If the plant you're looking for has already been requested, please upvote it!
+This helps us prioritize which plants to add.
+While you're waiting for me to add it, you can create a custom plant or variety.

-I try my best to add plants, but it is a time consuming task.
-This is not my full-time job and I have 2 young kids, so as you can imagine it's hard to find the time.
-Thanks for your understanding 😉.

 ## Spacing